The Medusa Touch (film): Cast

 In addition, Gordon Honeycombe, long-time newscaster on the ITN national news broadcast, appears as the TV Newscaster on televisions being watched by various characters.
 During coverage of the space mission the voice of James Burke can briefly be heard, apparently in an audio recording from his coverage of the real Apollo 13 mission.
-David de Keyser (provides an uncredited voice dub for Brunel.
+Shaw Taylor, a well known figure on British TV at the time for his presentation of the crime programme Police 5, is seen on screen fronting the coverage of the space coverage.

 Themes

 That John Morlar (Richard Burton) is disgusted with the world is cited in Kim Newman's 1988 book Nightmare Movies, wherein Newman describes Morlar's dialogue as "incredibly misanthropic."

 Production

+Trevor Howard was meant to play the role that Harry Andrews played but Howard collapsed drunk at a dinner and producer Elliot Kastner refused to work with him.

 Filming locations

-Bristol Cathedral was used as the location for the fictional London place of worship, called Minster Cathedral in the film.
+Bristol Cathedral was used as the location for the fictional London "Minster Cathedral".

 The St Mary's Church Towers near Reculver in Kent were used for the scene where young John (Adam Bridges) and his parents Major Henry Morlar (Norman Bird) and Mrs. Morlar (Jennifer Jayne) are having a picnic whilst on holiday.
 John wills the car to move towards his parents, which causes them and the car to fall over the cliff.
 Herne Bay, also Kent, was used for the scene where a young John stays with his parents and is out on the seafront.
 The hotel is now residential properties.